Handbook

 1.16 Annex 3 sets out the values of the pay points in the pay bands and the pay spine in England, in full, effective from 1 October 2004.
 The latest values of the pay points are in Annex 2.
 Employers elsewhere will need to refer to the relevant documents in their countries.

-1.3 The pay spine for staff covered by the NHSPRB will be divided into nine pay bands.
+• 1.1 The pay spine for staff covered by the NHSPRB will be divided into nine pay bands.
 All staff covered by this pay system, will be assigned to one of these paybands on the basis of job weight, as measured by the NHS Job Evaluation Scheme.
+From 15 January 2020 band 1 has been closed to new starters in Northern Ireland.
+Current band 1 roles have been reviewed and upskilled to band 2 roles since 31 March 2021.

-1.4 To assist this process, a set of NHS jobs have been evaluated and national job profiles drawn up where the job evaluation score is agreed.
-Staff whose jobsmatch these profiles will be assigned on the basis of the profile score.
+1.3 To assist with this process, a set of NHS jobs have been evaluated and national job profiles drawn up where the job evaluation score is agreed.
+Staff whose jobs match these profiles will be assigned on the basis of the profile score.
 Other jobs will be evaluated locally on a partnership basis.

-1.5 The NHS Job Evaluation Handbook (fourth edition) sets out the basis of job evaluation, which underpins this pay system and includes the factor plan, the weighting and scoring document and a guide for matching posts locally.
+1.4 The NHS Job Evaluation Handbook explains the job evaluation process which underpins this pay system and includes the factor plan, the weighting and scoring document and a guide for matching posts locally.

 Table 1